 Diastasis recti is a common, yet rarely diagnosed, condition that can contribute to multiple medical conditions.
 In short, diastasis recti is a separation of the abdominal wall at the linea alba – the connective tissue that runs down the center of your abdomen, connecting all your core muscles.
-If you would like to learn more about this condition, click here.
 This condition is widely under-diagnosed; as a result, you may not get the information you need from your physician.
 In our experience as Core Rehab Specialists™, we’ve learned there are 5 main things your doctor may not address related to diastasis recti.

 1.)
 Your doctor may not consider checking you for diastasis recti unless you request it.

 Checking for diastasis in clients is not a normal medical evaluation or treatment plan for most physicians – even when there is clearly a weak core, back pain or instability.
 Historically, very little information is provided in medical school and even physical therapy school about this condition.
 Even then, most medical professionals do not have up to date palpation skills (the ability to feel for muscular abnormalities with your hands) to accurately diagnose diastasis recti.
 If you think you may have this condition, you can learn how to check yourself in this video.

 Additionally, until recently there has not been a clear and effective treatment plan for diastasis recti.
 This discourages physicians to point out an issue that they have limited options to help treat.
 The Tummy Team is determined to change this by offering professional training for medical and fitness professionals.
 We are also working toward making a diastasis recti check a standard of practice for all prenatal and postpartum women, or any client (regardless of age or sex) that present symptoms of low back pain, pelvic instability and pelvic floor issues.